sainandan-mn/AI-Powered-SQL-Query-Assistant/README.md

 Purpose:

 * Demonstrates the risk of executing LLM-generated SQL directly
-* Serves as a comparison layer for learning and interviews
+* Serves as a comparison layer for learning.

 This is useful for explaining: